 The North Thames Anaesthetic meeting is an update meeting for Anaesthetists of all levels.NTAM was founded in 1999 by anaesthetists within the North Thames area of London but over the years has expanded to become a truly international meeting, routinely welcoming delegates and speakers from across the UK as well as from Europe, Australasia and North America.

 NTAM prides itself on providing a highly educational and broad focus of discussion, focusing on the latest research and updates but also reviewing subjects that may be useful to the typical anaesthetist in day to day practice.
 The meeting maintains a very high satisfaction rating for its programme and accommodation.
-The meeting is accredited for 15 CPD hours from the Royal College of Anaesthetists, UK.
-All sessions are mapped to the Royal College of Anaesthetists CPD Matrix.
+The meeting is typically accredited for 15 CPD credits from the Royal College of Anaesthetists, UK.
+All sessions are mapped to the Royal College of Anaesthetists' CPD Matrix.
 Take a look at what other delegates have said about us.Commendations

 NTAM hosts approximately 70 delegates, many of whom stay in the conference hotel.
 We have always felt that the small size is a positive and encourages interaction between delegates.
-The atmosphere is relaxed, meaning that attendees are all able to learn from each other, through formal presentations and from informal discussions over dinner.
+The atmosphere is friendly, meaning that attendees are all able to learn from each other, through formal presentations and from informal discussions over dinner.

 View our previous programmes.
 In recent years our plenary speakers have included Ramani Moonesinghe (Director, UCL Surgical Outcomes Research Centre [SOuRCe]), Dan Martin (Director of the UCL Centre for Altitude, Space and Extreme Environment Medicine), Mike Grocott (Caudwell Xtreme Everest), Judith Hulf (Past-President of RCoA) and Kevin Fong (Co-Director of CASE).

 The Hotel Village Montana provides a comfortable backdrop to the meeting.
 Breakfast and Evening Meals are included in the meeting costs.
 Costs vary according to the number of delegates in a room and whether they are a trainee or consultant.
 Standard accommodation is provided for 7 nights, Saturday to Saturday.